Peer-reviewed publications

 Fuel subsidies with black-market leakage: Evidence from Nigeria

-The Urban Gender Premium in Intergenerational Mobility: Evidence from South Asia (with Sam Asher, Aditi Bhowmick, Maurizio Bussolo, and Paul Novosad) Draft soon
+The Urban Gender Premium in Intergenerational Mobility: Evidence from South Asia (with Sam Asher, Maurizio Bussolo, and Paul Novosad) Draft soon

 Heat, firms, and reallocations in the non-farm sector: Evidence from India (with Siddharth Sharma) Draft soon